CreativeMayhemLtd/.github/profile/README.md

 ### N/SFW as a Service: The Firewall for Your Eyeballs

 [Not/Safe For Work as a Service](https://github.com/CreativeMayhemLtd/NSFWaaS)  A private-label AI API pipeline for systems that cannot afford ambiguity.
-Built to ensure users are not sending prohibited content to upstream commercial providers or downstream to consumers or the public.
-This service provides high-velocity content classification for the discerning operator.
-It is designed for platforms that demand consistent results, total operational control, and clean integration into existing pipelines.
-No public endpoints, no shared models, and no drama—just a bulletproof gatekeeper that stops bad data before it contaminates your environment.
+Built on a tailor made ICP-Proxy-Like Architecture, this service ensures a cryptographically verifiable buffer between high-risk AI generation and your corporate environment.
+It is designed for platforms that demand consistent results, total operational control, and absolute privacy through decentralized gateways.
+No public endpoints, no direct IP exposure, and no drama—just a bulletproof, zero-knowledge gatekeeper that stops bad data before it contaminates your environment.

+The ICP Advantage
+Zero-Knowledge Filtering: Decentralized canisters verify content before it ever touches your local network, breaking the chain of custody for prohibited material before it affects your risk appetite.
+Decentralized Proxy: Hides your industrial infrastructure behind a cryptographically secured layer, making master libraries impossible to scrape or trace.
+Genuine Deniability: Provides a "bleached" data stream to consumers, ensuring the enterprise never "possesses" the raw, liability-inducing data.
 Interested?
+Serious Private Inquiries only: info@creativemayhem.ltd

+Used in Sortalizer.com and other products.

+Built on the Framework platform.
+Interested?
 Serious Private Inquires only [info@creativemayhem.ltd](mailto:info@creativemayhem.ltd)

-Used in [Sortalizer.com](https://sortalizer.com) and other products.

-Built on the [Framework](https://github.com/CreativeMayhemLtd/Framework) platform.

 ### [Memescreamer_Hotdog_NotHotdog](https://github.com/CreativeMayhemLtd/memescreamer_Hotdog_NotHotdog)